Read in this page:

-Bengal cats history
+Bengal cat history

-The Bengal cat's name derives from the Latin name of its wild ancestor, Felis Bengalensis (Asian Leopard Cat).
+Bengal cat name derives from the Latin name of its wild ancestor, Felis Bengalensis (Asian Leopard Cat).
 This also indicates the breeds origins: In 1963, Jean S. Mill crossed a domestic cat with an Asian Leopard Cat, a spotted five to twelve pound shy wild cat species from Asia.
 This was the first effort to create a breed of domestic cat with the loving nature of a favored fireside tabby and the striking look associated with Leopards.

-However, the modern Bengal breed traces to cats bred by Mrs. Mill beginning in the early 1980's and as the number of breeders and owners grew, this led to the formation of The International Cat Association's (TICA) Bengal Breed Section.
+However, the modern Bengal cat breed traces to cats bred by Mrs. Mill beginning in the early 1980's and as the number of breeders and owners grew, this led to the formation of The International Cat Association's (TICA) Bengal Breed Section.
 T.I.C.A. adopted the first written breed standard in 1986 and the first Bengal Bulletin was published in Nov/Dec 1988.

-Bengal cats personality
+Bengal cat personality

-Finally they are very affectionate and can be a "lap cat" whenever they want to.
+Finally a Bengal cat is very affectionate and can be a "lap cat" whenever it wants to.

-Bengal cats breed standards
+Bengal cat breed standards

 The nose is large and wide with a slightly puffed nose leather.
 When viewed in profile, the bridge of the nose extends above the eyes.
 It also bears a very slight concave curve.

-Their ears are medium to small.
+The ears are medium to small.
 They are rather short with a wide base and rounded tips.
 A light horizontal furnishing is acceptable, however any amount of tufts is undesirable.
 They are set wide apart, following the contour of the face in the frontal view and pointing forward in the profile view.

-Their eyes are oval and maybe a little almond shaped,large but not bugged.
+The eyes are oval and maybe a little almond shaped,large but not bugged.
 The recognized eye colors are the green, brown, gold, blue-green, aquamarine and blue.
 Their eyes are set wide apart, with a slight slant towards the base of the ears.

-Their legs are of medium length, with the hint slightly longer than in the front ones.
+The legs are of medium length, with the hint slightly longer than in the front ones.
 In addition they are very muscular and not at all delicate.
 The paws are obviously large and round.

 Their neck is thick, muscular and long.
 The tail on the other hand is of medium length, thick, tapered at the end and with a rounded tip.